Rogelio Álvarez: Early career: Cincinnati Reds

-On September 18, 1960, Álvarez made his debut in Major League Baseball after being called up by the Reds.
+On September 18, 1960, Álvarez debuted in Major League Baseball after being called up by the Reds.
 In his first game, Álvarez struck out in one at-bat against the Pittsburgh Pirates.
 His first and only major league hit of the season came in his third game.
-In his three games in the majors that season, Álvarez batted .111 with one run and one hit in three games.
+In his three major games that season, Álvarez batted .111 with one run and one hit in three games.
 During the 1961 season, Álvarez played with the Triple-A Jersey City Jerseys.
 In 140 games that season, he batted .228 with 56 runs, 101 hits, 13 doubles, six triples, 12 home runs and 58 RBIs.
 In 1962, Álvarez started at the Triple-A level with the San Diego Padres of the Pacific Coast League (PCL).
 With the Padres, he batted .318 with 88 runs, 153 hits, 27 doubles, five triples, 18 home runs and 73 RBIs in 132 games.
 In September 1962, it was announced that Álvarez made the PCL all-star team.
 He was seventh in the PCL in batting average that season.

-Álvarez was purchased by the Reds in September of the 1962 season after playing with the San Diego Padres in their minor league organization.
+The Reds purchased Álvarez in September of the 1962 season after playing with the San Diego Padres in their minor league organization.
 His call-up to the majors was due to an injury to the Reds' first baseman Gordy Coleman.
-His first major league hit of the season came on September 9, against the St. Louis Cardinals.
+His first major league hit of the season came on September 9 against the St. Louis Cardinals.
 His first major league RBI came on September 14, against the New York Mets. Álvarez made his final major league appearance on September 28, against the Philadelphia Phillies, striking out in one at-bat.
 On the season with the Reds, Álvarez batted .241 with one run, six hits and two RBIs in 14 games.